gotneb/bcapp-api/README.md

 # BCAPP
- A BCAPP's api library written using [Spark Web Framework](https://sparkjava.com/).
+ A BCAPP's api library written using [Spark Web Framework.](https://sparkjava.com/)

- :technologist: All code in mainly mainted by [Carlos Augusto](https://github.com/carlosamcruz/BCAPP).
- ## :milky_way: API

- All of them return in a JSON format.
+ :stop_button: All of them return in a JSON format.

  ### :bookmark: ECC's endpoints